 Chief of Police George C. Huckins

 Chief Huckins began his law enforcement career here in 1995.
 He serves as one of the two Field Training Officers (FTO) and is certified to conduct the three year physical fitness testing requirements for police officers.
-Sergeant Huckins is certified as a police prosecutor and acts as support to the current prosecutor when needed.
+Chief Huckins is certified as a police prosecutor and acts as support to the current prosecutor when needed.
 In addition to his supervisory duties, he is active in the community.

 Administrative Sergeant Monica Cunningham – Police Prosecutor